 - For subscription ecommerce businesses, ask your customers a few questions and then highlight the right plan for them.
 You can see a great example of an interactive slider bar that helps with this below.

 There isn’t a person alive that doesn’t like the offer of something useful and free.
 If you want someone to do something, then it would make sense that you could sweeten the deal by providing them something in return.

 Offering a reward for filling out a CSAT or NPS survey has two benefits:

 - It compels people to provide answers to your questions.

 - Depending on what you offer, it encourages people to spend money on your products.

-When you get more responses to your surveys, you get better insight into what your customers care about and want more of.
+When you get more customer engagement from surveys, you get better insight into what your customers care about and want more of.
 You can’t continue to get better if you are working in a vacuum.

 There are a number of different incentives you can choose, but providing a credit or discount code is the best way to keep customers within your funnel:

 Another tactic is offering a gift of something tangential to your product.
 For example, if you sell clothing, offering a discount or credit for a partner company’s product (such as a makeup brand) keeps your customers close without seeming cheap.